bhubie/talks/making-impossible-states-impossible/slides/slides.md

 # Which library should you use?

 <!--
+- So - which library should you use?
 - Honestly up to you.
 I would say give them both a try to see which syntax you like better.
 - In my opinon - for any new work I would probably choose Dunet.
-It is a bit more feature rich giving us an async match methods as well as json serialization support, and the syntax looks closer to the syntax Microsoft is propsing for the native implementation.
+It is a bit more feature rich giving us an async match methods as well as json serialization support, and I just like the syntax for delcaring the union types better than one of.

 -->

 ---